Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for

 A common question posted by people living in countries where pet euthanasia is still uncommon is "Would you put your elderly grandma to sleep?"
 However, it's also true that hospice care is much more advanced for humans, and the ill are kept heavily medicated to not feel pain.

 Ultimately, it's important to realize that end-of-life decisions for pets are not a one-size-fits-all affair.
 An important consideration to keep in mind is that you may have no control over when your pet will die, but you can at least think about how you want them to go.
 Consulting with your vet and inquiring about how you can make your pet more comfortable is recommended.
 You can also call the dedicated hotline the ASPCA has for those dealing with the difficult decision of euthanizing a pet.
 You'll be able to talk to someone about the grief process and whether or not euthanasia might be the most humane thing to do in your case.
 You can reach the hotline at 1-877-GRIEF-10.

 Can I Euthanize My Pet at Home?

 Fortunately, there are now options to euthanize your dog at home by having a vet travel to you.
-Some people look for ways to put their dog or cat to sleep without vet due to cost or lack of access, but this isn't a good idea since you could cause harm to yourself, put your pet in even more pain, or have difficulty picking out the right medication.
+Some people look for ways to put their dog or cat to sleep without a vet due to cost or lack of access, but this isn't a good idea since you could cause harm to yourself, put your pet in even more pain, or have difficulty picking out the right medication.
 You should always let a vet handle euthanization.

 If you decide to let your pet pass away naturally, make sure you contact your vet in advance and arrange a plan should they suddenly deteriorate after hours.
 It's a good idea to have several emergency numbers to keep on hand should your vet not be available for some reason.
-There's nothing worse than watching your beloved companion take a turn for the worse and not being able to find a vet to come to your home to allow your them to rest in peace.
+There's nothing worse than watching your beloved companion take a turn for the worse and not being able to find a vet to come to your home to allow them to rest in peace.